Emily Valentine-Grimm - St. Paul, MN

 Overview

-Emily graduated from the University of Minnesota-Twin Cities with a degree in Sociology, and obtained her law degree from Mitchell Hamline School of Law.
+Emily graduated from the University of Minnesota-Twin Cities with a degree in Sociology, and obtained her law degree from Mitchell Hamline School of Law, Magna Cum Laude.
 In law school, Emily clerked for both private firms and legal aid organizations.
-After graduating law school, Emily served as a law clerk for Rice County Judge Thomas Neuville (ret.), and now as an associate with Mason & Helmers.
+After graduating law school, Emily served as a law clerk for Rice County Judge Thomas Neuville (ret.), and now as an attorney with Mason & Helmers.
 Emily has volunteered with Tubman, Amicus, and Mid-Minnesota Legal Aid.

 Education